sonic-net/SONiC/doc/nvgre_tunnel/nvgre_tunnel.md

 NVGRE is a network virtualization method that uses encapsulation and tunneling to create large numbers of virtual LANs (VLANs) for subnets that can extend across dispersed data centers and layer 2 (the data link layer) and  layer 3 (the network layer).
 The SONIC has no support of NVGRE tunnel feature and appropriate SAI implementation for it.

-From the arhitecture point of view the new orchagent will be added to cover the NVGRE functionality.
 From the architecture point of view the new orchagent daemon will be added to cover the NVGRE functionality.
-New daemon should handle the configuration taken from config DB, and call an appropriate SAI API, which will create tunnel.
+New daemon should handle the configuration taken from config DB, and call an appropriate SAI API, which will create tunnel and tunnel maps.

-The new YANG model should be created in order to auto-generate CLI by using the [SONiC CLI Auto-generation tool](https://github.com/Azure/SONiC/blob/master/doc/cli_auto_generation/cli_auto_generation.md).

 ### Requirements

 This section describes the SONiC requirements for NVGRE feature.

-#### Functional requirements

 At a high level the following should be supported:

 - Phase #1
+  - Should be able to create Bridge/VLAN to VSID mapping
+  - Should be able to create tunnels and encap/decap mappers
-  - NVGRE tunnel should be able to work in parallel to VxLAN tunnel
+  - YANG model should be created in order to auto-generate CLI by using the [SONiC CLI Auto-generation tool](https://github.com/Azure/SONiC/blob/master/doc/cli_auto_generation/cli_auto_generation.md).
 - Phase #2
   - CLI for NVGRE tunnel

-#### Orchagent requirements

-NVGRE orchagent:

-- Phase #1
-  - Should be able to create Bridge/VLAN to VSID mapping
-  - Should be able to create tunnels and encap/decap mappers

 ### Architecture Design